Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility: Solving the market clearing condition

-\begin{rem} The condition $w\to w\dot{U}(w)$ non-decreasing is equivalent to the requirement that the relative risk aversion function $\eta_U(w) \dfn -w\ddot{U}(w)/\dot{U}(w)$ be bounded above by $1$.
-This condition is well known to enforce uniqueness of Arrow-Debreu equilibria absent asymmetric information: see \cite{mas1995microeconomic, MR1949437, kramkov2016existence}.
-For CRRA, it holds provided $0 < \eta_U \leq 1$. \end{rem}
+\begin{rem} The condition $w\to w\dot{\util}(w)$ non-decreasing is equivalent to the requirement that the relative risk aversion function $\eta_\util(w) \dfn -w\ddot{\util}(w)/\dot{\util}(w)$ be bounded above by $1$.
+This condition is well known to enforce uniqueness of Arrow-Debreu equilibria absent asymmetric information: see \cite{mas1995microeconomic, MR1949437, MR3583456}.
+For CRRA, it holds provided the relative risk aversion lies in $(0,1]$. \end{rem}